 This is a basic overview of the process.
 Find the detailed instructions in the recipe below.

-- Heat the water to about 150 degrees.
-A thermometer is nice but not necessary.
-Stir in the oats and enzyme powder, and let soak for 30 minutes.
+Heat the water to about 150 degrees.
+A thermometer is helpful here, but not required.
+Pour over the oat flour and enzymes, and stir well.
+Let soak for 30 minutes.
 During this time the water will develop a sweet flavor as the enzymes do their work.

-- Whisking occasionally, bring just to a simmer, about 190 degrees F. Remove from heat, and stir in the salt and vanilla.
+Whisking occasionally, bring the oat milk just to a simmer, about 190°F. Remove from heat, and stir in the salt and vanilla.

 Let the milk cool before storing in a covered jar in the refrigerator.